magentabusiness/magentabusiness.github.io/docs/trendz/prediction-save-to-tb.md

 Follow the steps below to configure and enable your prediction model:
 * Click on the **JOBS** button to open the **Prediction Model Parameters** modal
 * In the modal, you can configure the following parameters:
   1. Enable/disable saving predicted telemetry to ThingsBoard.
-Toggle this setting to save predicted telemetry to ThingsBoard and ensure regular updates.
+Toggle this setting to save predicted telemetry to IoT Hub and ensure regular updates.
   2. Specify how often telemetry should be updated.
   3. Select the specific devices for which predicted telemetry will be saved.
   4. Toggle Enable Model Retraining to allow the model to retrain automatically whenever new real data is detected.